metrixorg/MetrixSDK-AndroidSample/README.en.md

 (The default value is 30 events.)<br>

 <h3 id=setEventUploadMaxBatchSize>Limitation in number of events to send per request</h3>
-Using this function, you can specify the maximum number of outcoming events per request as shown below:<br>
+Using this function, you can specify the maximum number of out-going events per request as shown below:<br>
 <div dir=ltr>

     Metrix.getInstance().setEventUploadMaxBatchSize(100);